TraPolo/rekrutacja/README.md

 Project is created in Python 3.8 in PyCharm

 ## Content
-First task was to implement car class with gave requirements and error exception.
+First task was the implementation of car class with given requirements and error exception.

-Second chapter include writing script for task management using argparse library.
+Second chapter included writing script for task management using argparse library.
+Script was testing in the command line.
+All tasks can be stored in the csv file.

 In the last task  the code for finding possible password with passed restrictions was implemented.